Castlefield Viaduct: Design

 The viaduct consists of eight steel spans, all to a similar design, totalling 330 m in length and supported on large cast-iron columns which have castellated finials.
 It is part of a network of railway bridges and viaducts in the Castlefield area.
 It is on a fork from the line feeding Manchester Central railway station; the fork served Great Northern Warehouse on Deansgate in the city centre.
 A nearly parallel viaduct built by the Cheshire Lines Committee (also Grade II listed) now carries tram tracks for the Metrolink network.

 History

-The viaduct was completed in 1893 and closed in 1954, (Note: Other sources state the viaduct closed in the 1960s.) at the same time as the warehouse it was built to serve.
+The viaduct was completed in 1893 and closed in 1954, (Note: Other sources report that the viaduct closed in the 1960s.) at the same time as the warehouse it was built to serve.
 It was built by Heenan & Froude, a local engineering firm.
 The viaduct was used as a backdrop to several television series, including the Manchester-set soap opera Coronation Street.
 It sat disused after closure until the 2020s, when it was taken over by the National Trust.